Notchy13/gitFirstTest/README.md

 # gitFirstTest
-This is just a test project
+This is just a test project like lots of others on github :D